Windows 11 installation: Everything you need to know in 2026

 Also, the setup will create a copy of the current installation in case something goes wrong and a rollback to the previous version is necessary.

-Microsoft offers several ways to upgrade to Windows 11, depending on the version of the operating system (Windows 10, 8.1, or 7) installed on the computer.
+Microsoft offers several ways to upgrade to Windows 11, depending on the version of Windows installed on the computer (Windows 10, 8.1, or 7).

-You can upgrade to Windows 11 from 10 in at least four ways.
+You can upgrade from Windows 10 to Windows 11 in at least four ways.
 You can perform the upgrade through the Windows Update settings, which Microsoft usually recommends.
 The process will download and install the new version of Windows like a monthly update, but it will take longer to complete because it is a new version, and reinstallation is necessary.

 You can download and mount the ISO file to File Explorer, and then launch the Windows Setup and choose the option to keep your files, apps, and settings.